 Every decision-maker often struggles to find the right product for their specific needs.
 The easy way to find the right cloud provider is to understand the business objective and goals and see what cloud vendor offers the exact solution.
 This article highlights the significant features and benefits of Microsoft Azure, Amazon Web Services, and Google Cloud Platform to assist you in making the right choice.

-Amazon Web Services is one of the earliest cloud providers for businesses.
+Amazon Web Services (AWS) is one of the earliest cloud providers for businesses.
 As a market leader, AWS has developed its functionality to a great depth.
 The platform offers various features and functions to small and medium-sized enterprises.
 The cloud-migration products possess features that enable storage, analytics, developer tools, database, IoT, management, security, e.t.c.
 These long-range features have benefited businesses economically.

 Amazon Web Services have been established in 2006, having much time in hand to develop.
 The server appeals to large traditional enterprises as it focuses more on Technology and Information executives.
 This vendor offers its users better configuration, security, scalability, etc., to its users.
 It went further to develop a marketplace where enterprises can download third-party software.